-Out of respect for our surrounding environment, we’ve planted and maintained green spaces surrounding the brewery using native, self-sustaining plants that require minimal water.
 Over the years we’ve learned a lot more about efficiency and conservation, and implemented the latest technologies and practices for saving energy: We replaced metal halide light fixtures with energy-efficient compact fluorescent light fixtures to help reduce energy use by 2.1 percent.
 The lights give off less heat, which reduces the cooling load, and last longer than halogen lamps.
 We installed a new 50 hp premium efficiency air compressor motor and a 3,000 gallon air receiver tank to reduce electrical usage.
 Compressor efficiencies improved 63 percent and overall plant electrical consumption dropped 21 percent.
 That’s an annual reduction of 400,000 kWh of electricity.

 Sustainability means, in a nutshell, to use your resources wisely, preserving them for future generations.
-Here at Full Sail, we do our best to be stewards of all the good things that go into our beer: pure water, yeast, and fresh hops and barley that hasn’t traveled far enough to qualify for frequent flyer miles.
+Here at Full Sail, we do our best to be stewards of the good things that go into our beer: water, yeast, and fresh hops and barley that hasn’t traveled far enough to qualify for frequent flyer miles.